 Here’s more detail about the eight steps:

 - We start with the extensive list of more than 200 sustainable investments we identified for the long list, removing investments which don’t trade daily or are less than one year old etc.

 - We then look at cost and remove investments with an initial charge or those that are too expensive relative to their peer group unless their performance makes them compelling.

 - With performance, we look at both long and short-term performance of active investments and try to identify those that deliver superior performance consistently.

 - From this shortlist we identified a final set of investments that we believe to be the most suitable candidates for the asset groups and investment categories described below.
 Ideally we would populate the list with 60 rated investments, but there are limited sustainable choices in some categories.
 We hope to add to this list over time.

-- The process, selection and ongoing management of the ACE 40 is also monitored and ratified by the Investment Governance Committee of ii.
+- The process, selection and ongoing management of the ACE 40 is also monitored and ratified by the ii Investment Research Monitoring Group.